osygroup/kubernetes_logging/README.md

 kubectl create secret generic elasticsearch-pw-elastic -n logging --from-literal password=<secret_value_not_base64_value>

+This secret containing the password will be used to help Kibana, Fluentd, APM service and any other service that will need to connect to Elasticsearch to authenticate to it.
+In the Kibana, Fluentd, and APM in this repository, the Elasticsearch username is hard-coded to the appropriate env variable.

 ## Install Kibana:

 cd into the directory kibana and run the following command: